 We share your personal data within the Culture Trip Group.
-This will involve transferring your data outside the European Economic Area (EEA).
+This will involve transferring your data outside the United Kingdom and European Economic Area (UK and EEA).

 Some of our external third parties are based outside the UK and EEA so their processing of your personal data will involve a transfer of data outside the UK and EEA.

 Whenever we transfer your personal data out of the UK and EEA, we ensure a similar degree of protection is afforded.

 Please Contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the UK and EEA.